 For votes by correspondence or during a committee meeting, a simple majority of the P-members voting is required for approval unless otherwise specified in the ISO/IEC Directives.

 The committee leadership shall ensure that votes submitted in writing, in advance of a committee meeting, are considered at the meeting.
-For strategic matters (e.g. changing the scope of a standard or the scope of a committee, change of allocation of a project), a discussion amongst committee members should first take place before a formal committee decision is taken.
+For strategic matters (e.g. changing the scope of a document or the scope of a committee, change of allocation of a project), a discussion amongst committee members should first take place before a formal committee decision is taken.

-When a document is out for ballot (NP, CD or any later stage) formal discussion during meetings or distribution of National Body positions via formal committee distribution channels are prohibited.
+When a document is out for ballot formal discussion during meetings or distribution of positions via formal committee distribution channels are prohibited.

 In all votes, abstentions are not counted.